sobjornstad/dreamdir/README.md

 * `dr help search`: Shows information on search expressions.
 * `dr help header-replace`: Shows information on header search-and-replace (this can be used to merge two similar tags together, for instance).

 Note that all commands can be abbreviated by their initials; `find` is `f`, for example, and `dump-headers` is `dh`.
 Keywords in search expressions can be abbreviated similarly, so to find dreams tagged with `Maud` in the `People` field, we can use `dr f t People Maud` as well as `dr find tagged People Maud`.
-The long names are normally used throughout the documentation for clarity, and they are easier to remember when you’re getting started and more readable in scripts, but once you know what you’re doing you can save quite a few keystrokes this way.
+The long names are normally used throughout the documentation for clarity, and they are easier to remember when you’re getting started, but once you know what you’re doing you can save quite a few keystrokes this way.

 Searching walkthrough
 ---------------------

-A complete reference on search commands is available from `dr help search`, as well as a few concise examples.
+A complete reference on search commands, along with a few concise examples, is available by running `dr help search`.
 This section will instead give some examples of actually doing something with the program to give you an idea of what is possible.

 Though unassuming, the search function is quite powerful.
 The most common use is probably to look at or edit a given dream number: